- 1 Log in to Agent Desktop

 - Verify your username.
 This field is not editable.

 - Enter your current password.

 - Enter your new password.
 Your company will have specific password rules.
-If your new password does not follow those rules, you will see warning messages.
+If your new password does not follow those rules, you will receive warning messages.